Medication Search: Invokamet

 Pregnancy: This medication should not be used during pregnancy.
 If you become pregnant while taking this medication, contact your doctor immediately.

 Breast-feeding: It is not known if canagliflozin passes into breast milk.
 Metformin passes into breast milk.
-If you are a breast-feeding mother and are taking this medication, it may affect your baby.
+If you are breast-feeding and taking this medication, it may affect your baby.
 Breast-feeding is not recommended when you are taking this medication.

 Children: The safety and effectiveness of this medication have not been established for children less than 18 years of age.